Email marketing for real estate agents

 Key features for real estate:

-- Import your contact lists: Upload contacts from your phone, spreadsheet, or CRM export
+• Import your contact lists: Upload contacts from your phone, spreadsheet, or CRM export

 Email ideas for real estate agents

-Here are practical email campaigns you can send to stay top of mind:
+Practical campaigns to stay top of mind:

 Monthly market updates